ben-currie/preprocess_prototype/README.md

 The preprocess function creates an output folder based on input (whether or not an outpath is provided) and analyzes images using the other included functions.

 #### calculate_brightness(image)
+argument(s):
+- image (image file) to evaluate the brightness value

+functions by taking a defensive copy of the parameter image and converting it to grayscale.
+Then, once conversion has taken place, the image data is then converted into an array and a mean value is extracted and returned.

 #### blur_detection(image)
+argument(s):
+- image (image file) to evaluate the brightness value